Board of Directors

-Scott is Ben Hogan’s great niece, manager of Hogan Licensing and the principal family member responsible for his estate.
-Following the death of Hogan and his wife, Valerie, Scott made significant contributions of Hogan memorabilia to the World Golf Hall of Fame in St. Augustine, Florida; the United States Golf Association (USGA) in Far Hills, New Jersey; and numerous other organizations and institutions involved in preserving the legacy of Hogan and furthering the game of golf.
+Lisa Scott is Ben Hogan’s great niece, manager of Hogan Licensing, the principal family member responsible for the Ben Hogan estate and the Founder of The Ben Hogan Foundation.
+Following the deaths of Ben and Valerie Hogan, Scott made significant contributions of Hogan memorabilia to the World Golf Hall of Fame, the United States Golf Association, and numerous other organizations and institutions involved in preserving the legacy of Ben Hogan and furthering the game of golf.
 In 2004, Scott authorized and supported the biography of Ben Hogan, titled “Ben Hogan – An American Life,” written by James Dodson.
-Scott is a graduate of the University of Southern California and has worked in the movie industry as a digital production manager.
-Scott lives with her husband and three children in Pacific Palisades, California.
+She’s a graduate of the University of Southern California and along with her husband and three children, continues to call California home.
+Professionally she’s worked in the entertainment industry as a digital production manager in the exciting area of Visual Effects.

 Michael J. Moncrief is a lifelong resident of Fort Worth.
 He was first elected as mayor on May 3, 2003, serving Fort Worth and Tarrant County until July 12, 2011.
 First Lady Rosie Moncrief and Mayor Moncrief served on the Host Committee for Super Bowl XLV.
 Vital partnerships were established by them with Fort Worth key leaders to host ESPN during the biggest weekend in American sports.
 In 2011, Fort Worth was named one of the National Civic League’s All-America Cities and it remains in the nation’s top 10 safest cities among the fastest-growing major cities in America.
 Moncrief’s career began when he was elected into the Texas House of Representatives in 1971.
 After two years service in the House of Representatives, he was elected as Tarrant County Judge in 1974, where he served for 12 years representing the county.
 Elected to the Texas State Senate in 1991, he served twelve years.
 In 2001, then Senator Moncrief was appointed President Pro Tempore of the Texas Senate.
 Within this capacity, he presided over the affairs of Texas as Governor, with the responsibility to make critical decisions, when the Governor and Lieutenant Governor were out of state.